 - Your interests are international.
 Lincoln Center is home to our Bachelor of Science in Global Business degree.
 The classes have an international focus, and 30% of students come from outside the United States.

-- You are interested in growth fields such as global finance, consumer insights, and digital innovation.
+- You are interested in growth fields such as global finance, global marketing with consumer insights, and digital innovation.
 Lincoln Center has specialized concentrations in these fields.

 - Having a smaller, close-knit class is appealing.
 The Lincoln Center program will enroll about 350 students total when it reaches full strength in 2017.